amlh22/amlh22/README.md

 -->

 - 📔 I’m currently working on uploading past and present projects to GitHub.
+- 🌱  I've been learning about: Markov chains
+- 🔭 Brushing up on: HTML & CSS, C
 - ⚡ Fun fact: Tapirs are born spotted, but lose these spots as they age.